lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 And the inability to talk to anyone with a pair of boobs that wasn't their mum or a poster of their mum.

-Oh, and they were all wearing pita bread hats on their unanimously greasy heads...
+Oh, and they were all wearing pitta bread hats on their unanimously greasy heads...

-Which basically just means they have pita breads on their heads.
+Which basically just means they have pitta breads on their heads.

 The crowd was, of course, all men...